trailofbits/algo/docs/deploy-from-windows.md

-# Windows client prerequisite
+# Deploy from Windows

+The Algo scripts can't be run directly on Windows, but you can use the Windows Subsystem for Linux (WSL) to run a copy of Ubuntu Linux right on your Windows system.

+To run WSL you will need:

+* A 64-bit system
 * 64-bit Windows 10 (Anniversary update or later version)

-Once you verify your system is 64-bit (32-bit is not supported) and up to date, you have to do a few manual steps to enable the 'Windows Subsystem for Linux':
+## Install WSL

+Enable the 'Windows Subsystem for Linux':

 1. Open 'Settings'
 2. Click 'Update & Security', then click the 'For developers' option on the left.